MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/webpage-html-web-resources.md

 ## Prevent editing of web resources for managed solutions

-Because of the capability for the HTML in web resources to be changed by using the text editor, it’s recommended that you use managed properties to set complex HTML web resources as not customizable for managed solutions.
+Because of the capability for the HTML in web resources to be changed by using the text editor, it's recommended that you use managed properties to set complex HTML web resources as not customizable for managed solutions.
 When viewing web resources in the solutions window, open the **Managed Properties** dialog box to set the **Customizable** property to `false`.

 <a name="BKMK_ReferencingOtherWebResources"></a>

 ## Reference other web resources from an HTML web resource

  You can create a set of related files outside of Model Driven Apps that use any of the web resource file types.
-If you’re careful to always use relative paths and import each web resource with a consistent naming convention that reflects the folder structure of your website, you’ll find that the HTML web resource will maintain links to related CSS, XML, JScript, image, and Silverlight files that have been imported as web resources.
+If you're careful to always use relative paths and import each web resource with a consistent naming convention that reflects the folder structure of your website, you'll find that the HTML web resource will maintain links to related CSS, XML, JScript, image, and Silverlight files that have been imported as web resources.

  For example, if you create a web application project that uses the following [folder]/file structure: